Due to the coronavirus (COVID-19) pandemic, this program is on hold for 2020.

 Throughout the trips, the students use digital cameras as a tool to learn about the natural world, whether zooming in on colorful insects and speckled granite, turning the lens up to capture a towering pine, or framing a sunset shot of Sierra peaks from Sentinel Dome.
 They also meet with rangers and photographers, and complete service projects, such as planting pollinator-friendly flowers in Valley meadows.
 Afterward, students have the chance to see their work displayed on gallery walls, through special exhibits at The Ansel Adams Gallery in Yosemite Valley and at venues in the Bay Area.

-How your support helps: In 2020, your gifts will provide free programming for middle schoolers from three Bay Area youth organizations to connect with meaningful outdoor experiences, learn about environmental stewardship and develop an appreciation for public lands.
+How your support helps: Your gifts provide free programming for middle schoolers from three Bay Area youth organizations to connect with meaningful outdoor experiences, learn about environmental stewardship and develop an appreciation for public lands.
 The Parks in Focus team will also create and share a new “Yosemite in Focus” activity book, and they will offer trainings to park staff and volunteers, to help extend the proven curriculum beyond the summer expeditions.

 Partnering with Yosemite National Park, Udall Foundation, Western National Parks Association, The Ansel Adams Gallery, Real Options for City Kids, Sequoia YMCA, and Boys and Girls Clubs of the Peninsula.